From Eigenvalues to the Spectrum

 Powers Spectral Clustering, Graph Fourier Transform.

-- Continuous infinite (this chapter):
+- Continuous infinite (this page):

 \(Tx = \sum \lambda_n \langle x, e_n \rangle e_n\).
 Countable eigenvalues decaying to 0.